 Whether your dog is barking due to environmental or behavioral triggers, this is a normal response that can be tailored with specific training.
 To help you better understand your barking canine friend, let’s discuss the many reasons your dog could be barking below.

-What is My Dog Barking At?
+What Is My Dog Barking At?

 As we mentioned above, our dogs have many triggers that could cause them to bark.
 While it may seem like they are barking at nothing, there may be a cause we just can’t see.
 To help you get to the bottom of your dog’s barking, let’s discuss the unseen causes you may be unaware of.

-Animals in Your Neighborhood
+Animals In Your Neighborhood

 One of the most common reasons for unexplained barking is the presence of animals near your home.
-Ranging from roaming dogs in the neighborhood to rabbits frolicking your property, our dogs can sense the presence of these creatures before we can.
+Ranging from roaming dogs in the neighborhood to rabbits frolicking on your property, our dogs can sense the presence of these creatures before we can.

 If your dog thinks an animal is near your home, they may gaze out the window, barking into the distance at an unknown sight.
 It may look like they are barking at nothing, but they are actually warning the unknown critter to stay away from their territory.

 Even the smallest of sounds can cause a dog to alert us to something we cannot hear.
-This could be something as small as a leaf blowing in the wind, a truck down the road, or even an animal making noise in the distance.
+This could be something as small as a leaf blowing in the wind, a truck down the road, or even an animal making a noise in the distance.